ptoche/piketty/lectures/Chapter 01/index.md

     **National Wealth = Private Wealth + Public Wealth**

-- Public wealth in most developed countries is negligible or even negative.
+- Public wealth in rich countries is negligible or negative.

 ---